Primary

 Lie flat with hands under your hips and legs slightly elevated.
 Keep your lower back pressed into the floor throughout.
 Alternate kicking your legs up and down in small, controlled motions—about 6 inches of range.
 Lower legs increase difficulty; higher legs reduce it.

-Want Flutter Kicks in your program?
+See where Flutter Kicks fits in your weekly plan

 Lie flat on your back.